This guide provides you with a thorough 5-step plan to evaluate and improve the workflow of your PR team.

 A Communicator’s Guide to Successful Change Management

 Do not limit yourself to a few experiments.
-Improving workflow is a never-ending process that needs to be integral to your organization.
+Improving public relations workflow is a never-ending process that needs to be integral to your organization.
 Make it a part of the culture.

 The teams that thrive the most have an open culture.
 One where people are encouraged to be curious, original, tolerate mistakes, and to be open to change.